VexoAI/vexo/docs/models/getting-started.md

 # Getting Started

-Models in Vexo all implement the `Vexo\Model\LanguageModel` interface which provides a generic way to interact with language models.
+Models in Vexo all implement the `Vexo\LanguageModel\LanguageModel` interface which provides a generic way to interact with language models.

 ```php
 LanguageModel::generate(Prompt $prompt, string ...$stops): Response